ViktorC/DETROID/README.md

 Another way to filter FEN-files is removing the first *X* positions from each game.
 The only new parameter defines the value of *X*; the others are the same as above.
 **Usage:** `-f openings -sourcefile old_fen.txt [-firstxmoves 8 -destfile new_fen.txt]`

 Last but not least, the outputs of the two optimization methods logged in their log files can be converted into XML files containing the optimized values of the parameters.
 The game play based PBIL algorithm logs the probability vector of each generation.
-This can be converted into an XML file by specifying the value argument using the probability vector from the log files.
+This can be converted into an XML file by specifying the value argument using the probability vector from the log file.
 The other two optional parameters are the type of the parameters to convert which defaults to 'all' and the destination path for the XML file which defaults to "params.xml".
+The type should be the same as what was used for the optimization.
 **Usage:** `-c probvector -value "0.9, 0.121, 0.4" [-paramtype control -paramsfile my_params.xml]`

 The static evaluation parameter optimization method using the Texel cost function logs the values of the optimized parameters as an array of decimals called 'features'.
 It can be converted to an XML file almost exactly as described above, but using the features instead to specify the value argument.